pixel-point/pixelpoint-website/content/case-studies/harness/index.md

 description: The modern software delivery platform
 websiteUrl: https://harness-next.vercel.app/
 # quote:
 #   text: The collaboration on the Harness project showcased your team's creativity and technical prowess.
 Though the website did not launch due to strategic shifts at Harness, the work produced was exemplary.
-The team was impressed with the cutting-edge design and interactive features.
-We appreciate Pixel Point's dedication and look forward to future collaborations!
+The top-notch design provided our internal team with a clear vision of the potential visual direction, leaving us thoroughly impressed.
+We appreciate Pixel Point's dedication and expertise and look forward to future collaborations.
 #   authorName: Brad Rydzewski
 #   authorPosition: VP of Product
 #   authorPhoto: author-photo.jpg